 Service-Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

-Step One: Complete the Code of Conduct
+Complete the Code of Conduct

 Choose a location below to complete your your service.